Forest from above with lake district in world map form

 Methodology

 Currently, there is no international standard for calculating the portfolio emissions of a promotion instrument such as the ECG.
 Therefore, an approach for calculating the GHG emissions of the ECG portfolio was developed based on the recognised ‘Financed Emissions’ standard for banks defined by the Partnership for Carbon Accounting Financials (PCAF).
 In September 2025, Euler Hermes joined PCAF on behalf of the German government's foreign trade promotion guarantee instruments.
-This will strengthen the calculation process by improving data access.

 General formula for calculating the GHG footprint

+In accordance with the PCAF standard, the federal government is allocated the project emissions of all coverages in the portfolio, in proportion to the share of the current outstanding risk relative to the total financing project value.
 For renewable energy projects, the PCAF standard also allows for the calculation and reporting of so-called avoided emissions.
 This is a hypothetical calculation of the emissions saved by replacing fossil-fuel generated energy.

 Accounted Emissions